EPGOxford/OPEN/README.md

 T. Morstyn, K. Collett, A. Vijay, M. Deakin, S. Wheeler, S. M. Bhagavathy, F. Fele and M. D. McCulloch; *"An Open-Source Platform for Developing Smart Local Energy System Applications”*; University of Oxford Working Paper, 2019

+## Documentation

+The full OPEN documentation can be found [here](https://open-platform-for-energy-networks.readthedocs.io).

 ## Installation

 Download OPEN source code.

-If using conda, we suggest creating a new virtual environment from the requirements.txt file:
+If using conda, we suggest creating a new virtual environment from the requirements.txt file.
+First, add the following channels to your conda distribution if not already present:

+    conda config --add channels invenia
+    conda config --add channels picos
+    conda config --add channels conda_forge

+To create the new virtual environment, run:

-    conda create --name <env_name> --file requirements.txt
+    conda create --name <env_name> --file requirements.txt python=3.6

-In addition, you will also need to install cvxopt.
-This can be installed from conda-forge:

-    conda install -c conda-forge cvxopt

 ## Getting started